H3llKa1ser/B00t2R00t/Wireless Penetration Testing/Enumeration.md

  - wash -i WIRELESS_INTERFACE (Obtain the BSSID of our target)

  - getcap -r / 2>/dev/null (Check if we've any pre installed tools that are having capabilities set to perform network related activities.) (cap_net_raw+ep)

+ - sudo -l (Check if we can execute preinstalled tools for network related activities as root)

+ - find / -type f -u=s 2>/dev/null (Check for SUID bit on preinstalled tools)

 ## Examples: